 Raise your HDL (good) cholesterol.

-- HDL greater than 40 mg/dl; the higher the HDL level, the better.
+- Greater than 55 mg/dl for women, greater than 45 mg/dl for men; the higher the HDL level, the better.

 Lower high blood pressure.